-Novo Banco adhered to the Special Regime applicable to Deferred Tax Assets under Law No. 61/2014, of 26 August, having had the confirmation of the conversion of the deferred tax assets into tax credits by the Tax and Customs Authority for the tax period of 2015 and 2016 in exchange for conversion rights attributed to the State.
-If the Resolution Fund does not exercise its right to acquire the conversion rights attributed to the State, which expires in 2022, the State may become Novo Banco's shareholder up to a stake of 2.71% of Novo Banco's share capital, while diluting the Resolution Fund's shareholder position.
-According to the Resolution Fund's 2019 annual report, under the terms of the Sale and Subscription Agreement of 75% of the share capital of Novo Banco with Lone Star on 17 October 2017, the effect of the dilution associated with the Special Regime applicable to deferred tax assets shall exclusively affect the Resolution Fund's stake.
-It is estimated, according to note 21 of the Resolution Fund's 2019 annual report, although subject to certain assumptions, that the potential dilution resulting from the processes in progress for the conversion of deferred tax assets into tax credits with reference to 2017 and 2018 may correspond to circa 7.6 percentage points.
-These effects may impact the shareholder position of the Resolution Fund in Novo Banco.
+Novo Banco adhered to the Special Regime applicable to Deferred Tax Assets ("DTAs") under Law No. 61/2014, of 26 August, according to which the Portuguese State may become Novo Banco's shareholder, if the Resolution Fund does not exercise its right to acquire the conversion rights attributed to the Portuguese State.
+According to the Resolution Fund's 2020 annual report, under the terms of the Sale and Subscription Agreement of 17 October 2017 for the sale of 75% of the share capital of Novo Banco to Lone Star, the effect of the dilution associated with the Special Regime applicable to DTAs shall exclusively affect the Resolution Fund's stake.